 By Tim Mertz, Sr. Director, Collegiate & Community Recreation

-May is National Water Safety Month and if you plan to go swimming or enjoy the water this season, you’re in good company.
+If you and your family plan to go swimming or enjoy the water this season, you’re in good company.
 (1) According to the U.S. Census Bureau, swimming is the fourth most popular recreational activity in the United States for adults and the most popular recreational activity for children and teens.
 (2)

 Americans swim millions of times each year in oceans, lakes, rivers and pools—with more than 309,000 public swimming pools in the U.S.—and most people have a safe and healthy time enjoying the water.
 (3)